zzarcon/edyson/README.md

-# edyson
+# Edyson
-Web Component that allows you edit any object
+>💡 Visually edit any json object - powered by Web Components ™️